dhzdhd/desktop-server/README.md

 # desktop-server

-The docker compose configuration for the server setup I use in the vmConsole app hosted on my phone.
+The docker compose configuration for the server setup I use in my desktop/server/laptop/Raspberry Pi

 ## Applications used